lukearndt/lifx_cli/readme.md

 # Light Sleeper

-Waking up to a blaring alarm isn't very good.
+Let's be honest.

-Being able to disable or snooze that alarm from the side of your bed also isn't great.
+Waking up to a blaring alarm isn't much fun.
+It's annoying.
+It's unpleasant.
+Who wants their first thought every day to be "Argh, turn off that noise!"?

 Wouldn't it be better to train and use your body's in-built Circadian Rhythm?